fabiii-get/awesome-iptv/README.md

 ## Apps

-Applications with support of IPTV streams.
+Aplicaciones with support of IPTV streams.

 #### Web